ScientiaEtVeritas/carsten/README.md

 How it works
 ------------

- 1. A receiver registers itself with a REST hook at the carsten broadcast
- 2. On carsten itself, you can select the receiver and cast an URL to it.
+ 1. On carsten itself, you can add a carst to a queue
+ 2. A receiver can ask for the current carst and do stuff with it
+ 3. Carsten will remove the current carst from the queue after a specific timeout

 That's it.